justinbois/distribution-explorer-app/continuous/pareto.rst

 Example
 -------

 The `Gutenberg-Richter Law <https://en.wikipedia.org/wiki/Gutenberg–Richter_law>`_ says that the magnitudes of earthquakes in a given region are Pareto distributed.
-Other random variables that are often described by power laws include size of human settlement (many small towns, a few huge cities), income distribution (many poor, few obscenely rich).
+Other random variables that are often described by power laws include size of human settlement (many small towns, a few huge cities), and income distribution (many poor, few extremely rich).

 ----